wertust11/AssetBundle-Decryptor-For-CB2/README.md

 # AnimeGame-CB2 BinaryFileReader
  BinaryFileReader for CB2

-I have no idea who write this code.
+I have no idea who wrote this code.

 You should specify the path to your \StreamingAssets\AssetBundles folder, in Program.cs.